openfoodfacts/food-logging/schemas/README.md

 <a id="tocSenteredunitcolumn"></a>
 <a id="tocsenteredunitcolumn"></a>

+The unit used when recording the quantity of Food.
+This is a free format string in the end-user's language

 ```json
 {
   "type": "unit"
 }

 ```

-enteredUnitColumn

-The unit used when recording the quantity of Food.
-This is a free format string in the end-user's language

 ### Properties

 |Name|Type|Required|Description|